LogoLogo

 Select the Require SSL check box when connecting to an SSL server.

-4. Select Create workspace.
+5. Select Next.
 If Syntho can't make the connection, verify that your credentials are correct.
 If you still can't connect, your computer is having trouble locating the server.
 Contact your network administrator or database administrator.

 • JSON and XML types: For JSON and XML columns, it is recommended to disable any format validation in the destination database.